eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ![](https://raw.githubusercontent.com/zimlu02/Explorer-for-Endevor-about/master/explorer-for-endevor-gifs/create_host.gif)

-**Follow these steps:**
+**Procedure:**

-1. Open the Explorer for Endevor extension in Visual Studio Code.
+1. Open the Explorer for Endevor extension.
 2. Click the plus icon or *New connection*.

    You will be prompted to enter an Endevor repository URL in the format 'http(s)://url:port', for example 'http(s)://myhost01:9090' then press 'Enter' to confirm or 'Escape' to cancel.
 3. Select a CA Endevor SCM configuration from the drop-down list.

-You have successfully created a new Host connected to a repository, and the Host is listed under Explorer for Endevor in the Visual Studio Code interface.
+You have successfully created a new Host connected to a repository, and the Host is listed under Explorer for Endevor in the interface.
 - Change the name of the connection by clicking the pencil icon next to the connection name.
 Names must be unique as duplicate names are not permitted.
 - Filters can be created in the connection without being logged in, however you will be prompted to enter your credentials before any data is displayed.